some-things/kbk/README.md

 ## Summary

-Kubernetes Bundle toolKit (KBK) is a simple command-line tool for analyzing files contained within Kubernetes diagnostic bundles.
+Kubernetes Bundle Tool (kbk) is a simple command-line tool for analyzing files contained within Kubernetes diagnostic bundles.

 The intent of `kbk` is to provide easy access to cluster information and resources on the fly using `kubectl`.
 This allows the user to interact with Kubernetes diagnostic bundles and parse their contents more effective and efficiently.
 Using `kbk` allows you to quickly gather information about a cluster and its state without having to open large, and often cumbersome, YAML, JSON, and log files.